ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 * (2) Low latency demands from live sports, live events and live streamed content;
 * (3) content resolutions and corresponding formats which have jumped from the days of SD-480p to 4K (3840x2160) and 8K (7680x4320) along with bit rates which can had data needs of 10-24+ Mbps for 4K with 8K demanding 40 Mbps under extreme compression and 150-300 Mbps for high quality such as cinema;
 * (4) devices with very diverse capabilities low-cost streaming sticks, to Smart TVs, tablets, phones, and game consoles
-* (5) broad range of connectivity choices including WiFi, gig speed-low latency DOCSIS, Fiber, satellite, and 5G cellular networks;
+* (5) broad range of connectivity choices including WiFi, Gig speed-low latency DOCSIS, Fiber, satellite, and 5G cellular networks;
-* (6) application transport protocols including DASH, HLS, HTTP2/TCP, HTTP3/QUIC, WebRTC, Media over QUIC (MoQ) and specialty application transports such as SRT, HESP etc.
+* (6) application transport protocols including MPEG DASH, HLS, HTTP2/TCP, HTTP3/QUIC, WebRTC, Media over QUIC (MoQ) and specialty application transports such as SRT, HESP etc.

 To meet these challenges streaming platforms have significantly invested in developing delivery architectures that are built with detailed understandings of each element in the content delivery pathway starting from the content capture all the way through to the screen of the viewer.

 Streaming applications are part of an end-to-end architecture that is optimized around achieving the best experience including low latency video delivery to viewing devices.
-Obviously the open Internet can be unpredictable with momentary issues such as packet loss, congestion and other conditions but streaming architecture is desiged to do its best when such momentary problems arise.
+The open Internet can be unpredictable with temporary issues like packet loss, congestion and other conditions.
+However,  streaming architecture is desiged to handle these momentary problems as effectively as possible.

 # Emerging Operational Issues with Network Overlay Policy Changes

-Streaming video applications and the streaming platforms used for delivering content to them are beginning to encounter a variety operational problems related to the Network Overlays as users and customers of both bring them together.
+Streaming video applications and the streaming platforms delivering their content are starting to face various operational challenges related to Network Overlays.
 The various impacts are listed further down in this document but there are a few classes of issues that have been observed:

 * (1) Routing changes which cause bypassing edge CDN caches and instead choosing less optimal caches